Gravitational waves: a foundational review: Second-order gravitational waves theory

-We consider now a laboratory frame endowed with a Cartesian coordinate system, from which the wave will be observed.
-If we consider, for example, a wave traveling in the $z$ direction of the Cartesian system, for which $ k^\mu = \left({\omega}/{c}, 0, 0, {\omega}/{c} \right), $ the coefficient $B^{\,\mu}_{\my \nu}$ will be of the form
+Let us consider again a laboratory proper frame~---~endowed with a Cartesian coordinate system~---~from which the wave will be observed.
+If the wave is traveling in the $z$ direction of the Cartesian system, the wave vector is that given by Eq.~(\ref{kzdir}).
+In this case, the amplitude $A_{\my}^{\mu}{}_{\nu}$ turns out to be